 We can be amused by this.
 But think how many equally imaginary ‘sciences’ – spiritual belief systems, alternative medicine, astrological personality categories – some of us are still strongly attached to without much objective evidence.
 When push comes to shove, though – as with the Covid pandemic – sensible people head for the more evidence-based approach,

 Hippocrates then Galen applied the theory of the four humors to medicine.
 Physicians delegated the job of removing blood to the blades of barbers who were on their way to becoming today’s surgeons.
+Cutting contraptions made the procedure more impressive.
 Then leeches became popular.
 Some doctors were explicitly extreme, removing most of the blood until their patient fainted.

 Patients would expect and request blood-letting.
 In 1799 George Washington asked for blood-letting (among other things) for a severe sore throat and it probably helped end his life.
 As enlightened science grew in the 19th century, it still took about 100 years of sometimes heated debate in the medical profession before the evidence of objective research showed that patients did worse with leeches than without.